 Of the three, Vidyard and Vimeo share the most features.
-Both allow viewers to control the look and feel of their players, but Vidyard is designed to make video useful throughout your entire organization—from marketing to sales to support to HR—whereas Vimeo is oriented towards helping consumer marketing teams monetize their videos to consumers on, say, a smart TV.
+Both allow viewers to control the look and feel of their players, but Vidyard is designed to make video useful throughout your entire organization—from marketing to sales to support to internal communications—whereas Vimeo is oriented towards helping consumer marketing teams monetize their videos to consumers on, say, a smart TV.
 Many of Vimeo’s features cater to influencers while Vidyard focuses on businesses.

 Both platforms allow teams to embed, share, and track videos, and to customize their video player.
 But only Vidyard integrates with sales and marketing systems, offers ROI analytics, and makes it easy for sales teams to send one-to-one video.